“The time is always right to do what is right”– Dr. Martin Luther King, Jr.

-Our curriculum is driven by a progression of skills and key questions that ensure:
+Our curriculum is driven by a progression of skills, concepts and key questions that ensure:

-- a wider, more detailed and chronologically secure knowledge
+- a broader, more detailed, conceptual and chronologically secure knowledge

-- a deeper understanding of more complex issues and of abstract ideas
+- a deeper understanding of concepts, issues and of abstract ideas

-- a greater independence in applying all these qualities which enables pupils to analyse trends, frame historically-valid questions and create their own structured accounts, including written narratives and analysis
+- a greater independence in applying knowledge, concepts and skills which enables pupils to analyse, make links, frame historically-valid questions, enquire and create their own structured accounts